neburtron/Lord-Game/README.md

  the prompts are stored in prompts.json, and the LLM's instructions are stored in conversation_start_prompt.txt

+Note - I started a second project to play around with what distant_simulated.py's gonna do. click on my profile and it's the only other one.
+It's not working, but I wanted to work more with having a game running for more than one turn and it seemed like a better idea to avoid the player input part and focus on the other part that works with the same character turn after turn.
+Wanted a fresh empty workspace.
+Wanted to link here so you can get to all the different fragmented parts of development from looking at this page / project.

 ## Instalation Instructions

 ### Necessary to run project: